 A person with conduction aphasia will struggle to repeat words or phrases, but can still read, write and speak fluently.
 Although they cannot repeat what others say, they can still understand them.

-Therefore, if you ask a person with conduction aphasia to write down what you say, they can — however, they cannot repeat it verbally.
+Therefore, if you ask a person with conduction aphasia to write down what you said, they can — however, they cannot repeat it verbally.

 Some people with mild conduction aphasia can still repeat short words and phrases but struggle with longer and more complex sentences.
-Patient with severe conduction aphasia might be unable to repeat single words.
+Patients with severe conduction aphasia might be unable to repeat single words.

 Another characteristic of conduction aphasia is repeated attempts at self-correction.
-The person with conduction aphasia is aware of their errors and will try to correct them.
-For example, if asked to say the word “refrigerator,” the patient might say “Frigilator…no, frerigilator,” until they can say the word correctly.
+Because the person with conduction aphasia is aware of their errors, they will try to correct themselves.
+For example, if asked to say “refrigerator,” the patient might say “Frigilator…no, frerigilator,” until they may eventually say the word correctly.

 Finally, some individuals with this type of aphasia can also struggle with word-finding skills (a problem associated with anomic aphasia).
 However, this combination is rare.